sg893052/sonic-buildimage/system/system-ready.md

 - Also, syslog is generated for "System is ready with all the services" and  "System is not ready - One or more services have Failed" scenario, only when there is a change between the two states.

 Example 1:
-root@sonic:/# show in-memory-logging | grep "System is not ready - one or more service have Failed" Jul 02 11:53:51.020133 2021 sonic INFO system#monitor: System is not ready - one or more service have Failed
+root@sonic:/# show in-memory-logging | grep "System is not ready - one or more services have Failed" Jul 02 11:53:51.020133 2021 sonic INFO system#monitor: System is not ready - one or more services have Failed

 Example 2:
 Jul 02 17:04:26.830540 2021 sonic INFO system#monitor: in-memory.service service state changed to [inactive/dead]